-In November 2021, the Decadal Survey of Astronomy and Astrophysics, "Pathways to Discovery (Astro2020),"3 identified the need for three key capabilities to advance radio astronomy: long term timing of pulsars, development of new instrumentation, and mitigation of radio-frequency interference.
-The GBT is involved in each of these activities and is poised to play a key role in all three.
-The report recommended continuing operations of the GBT, particularly for pulsar-timing observations, as well as the development of radio cameras.
+In November 2021, the Decadal Survey of Astronomy and Astrophysics, "Pathways to Discovery (Astro2020),"3 identified the need for three key capabilities to advance radio astronomy: long-term timing of pulsars, development of new instrumentation, and mitigation of radio-frequency interference.
+GBT is involved in each of these activities and is poised to play a key role in all three.
+The report recommended continuing operations of GBT, particularly for pulsar-timing observations, as well as the development of radio cameras.
+GBT played a prominent role in the recent discovery of low-frequency gravitational waves as part of the NANOGrav project and is anticipated to continue providing vital opportunities to address key scientific questions in radio astronomy.
+Activities at GBO are particularly important to achieving the scientific objectives laid out in the Astro2020 report.